niscient/notify-on-page-change/README.md

 ### Running program

-Once you have your config file, install the Python library dependencies (Requests and Beautiful Soup 4) and run the program in Python 3.
+Once you have your config file set up, install the Python library dependencies (Requests and Beautiful Soup 4) and run the program in Python 3.
 Assuming `pip` and `python` are your Python 3 pip and python executables, you would run:
 ```
 pip install requests
 pip install beautifulsoup4
 python notify_on_page_change.py
 ```

 Abort the program by pressing Ctrl+C to stop monitoring for web page changes.
+Next time you run the program, it will immediately check for updates to the copies of the webpages it downloaded during the previous run (stored in the `pages` directory).

 ## Future improvements